lessonly/scim_rails/.github/PULL_REQUEST_TEMPLATE.md

 ## Why?

 What is the problem this PR attempts to solve, and why is it important?
 Fixing a bug?
 Explain the problem you're solving.
 Laying a foundation for future work?
 Explain how this fits into the bigger picture.
-Don't forget to link to the Clubhouse issue above.

 ## What?